drevops/git-artifact/README.md

-In hosting environments like Acquia, there are restrictions on the languages or frameworks available for building applications—for instance, the inability to run composer install due to a read-only filesystem.
-Consequently, a website must be developed in a separate (source) repository, compiled into an artifact either locally or via CI, and then transferred to the hosting provider's version control system (destination repository).
+In hosting environments like Acquia, there are restrictions on the languages or frameworks available for building applications—for instance, the inability to run `composer install` due to a read-only filesystem.
+Consequently, a website source code has to be developed in a separate (source) repository, then assembled into a code artifact either locally or via CI, and then transferred to the hosting provider's version control system (destination repository).

 This tool facilitates such processes seamlessly: it uses a `.gitignore.deployment` file to determine which files should be transferred to the destination